Some sources of information follow. Budget Light Forum is where the action is. Candlepower Forums have fizzled out for some reason.

 When underground, my primary light source is always a headlamp, mounted on my helmet.
 But, I always carry a flashlight, almost always on a lanyard around my neck.
 This way I can drop the light at any time and use both hands whenever I want to.
 Hanging it on my neck means that I have a handy light for close inspection of whatever I want to inspect.

 These days the only thing anyone should consider is an LED light of some sort, both for headlamps and flashlights.
 Some people complain that the light from these is "too blue".
-Stop whining and get over it.
-I made the adjustment years ago and never think about it anymore.
-(Also, modern LED emitters have improved a lot in this regard.)
-Compared to daylight, incandescent (tungsten) lights are yellow.
+You can either just get used to it, or select a light with a warm emitter.
+I much prefer warm emitters and won't buy anything else.
+There is a slight penalty in lumens, but these days lights are so bright that this simply doesn't matter.

 The overwhelming advantage of LED lights is their efficiency.
 Because they use so little power (because they aren't wasting most of the power the consume producing useless heat), batteries in an LED light seem to last almost forever.